VectorInstitute/PromptEngineering/src/reference_implementations/prompt_zoo/README.md

 bash setup.sh OS=vcluster ENV_NAME=prompt_torch DEV=true
 ```

+The above will take a few moments to complete

 Now we can run a jupyter notebook on this gpu node.
 We start the notebook on the example port `8888`:
 If the port `8888` is taken, try another random port between 1024 and 65000.
 Also note the URL output by the command to be used later. (ex. http://127.0.0.1:8888/?token=7ba0ba5c3e9f5668f92518e4c5e723fea8b69aca065b4d57)